Kelnito/Huti/readme.md

-### ❔ Question
+### 📖 Question
-* How to Use TensorFlow Model on FastAPI ?
+How to Use TensorFlow Model Inference on FastAPI ?

 ### 💻 Ontech
 > [![My Skills](https://skillicons.dev/icons?i=python,tensorflow,fastapi,docker)](https://skillicons.dev)

+### 🍀 Challenge
+On Huti, One Particular Challenge is Our Container Size,

 ### 🚀 Output
-* Using Available Model, We Can Deploy Model on FastAPI
+Using FastAPI, Our Model Can Perform Image Classification on Rock, Paper, Scissors

 ### 📘 Others
 * [Hut](https://github.com/Kelnit/Hut)